Grapefruit compote with and without sugar, traditional recipe in a pot and also with the Bimby.

 • then slice them thinly, including the peel, place them in a large bowl, and cover them with water.

-• Let them rest for 24 hours, changing the water about every 8 hours.
+• Let them rest for 24 hours, changing the water every 8 hours or so.

-Then drain them, this will remove the bitterness of the peel.
+Then drain them, thus removing the bitterness of the peel.

-• Transfer the drained grapefruit pieces to a pot, and, if you have decided to use apples as a sweetener, cut them into 4 wedges, remove the core and dice them,
+• Transfer the drained grapefruit pieces into a pot, and if you have decided to use apples as a sweetener, cut them into quarters, remove the core, and dice them,

-• Then blend with an immersion blender until you achieve a puree as smooth as possible.
+• Then blend with an immersion blender until you get the smoothest possible puree.

-If you have decided to use pectin, you can skip this step with the apples.
+If, on the other hand, you have decided to use pectin, you can skip this apple step.

-• Now pour the mixture into a pot, turn on the heat, and bring it all to a boil.
+• Now pour the mixture into a pot, turn on the heat, and bring everything to a boil.

-At this point, cover with a lid and cook for about 30 minutes, over a gentle flame, stirring occasionally, until the fruit becomes nice and soft and has dried.
+At this point, cover with a lid and cook for about 30 minutes over low heat, stirring occasionally until the fruit is nice and soft and has dried.

-Meanwhile, proceed with the sanitization of the 8.8 oz screw-top jars
+In the meantime, proceed with the sanitization of the jars with a 250 g screw cap

-• After cooking, transfer the still hot grapefruit compote into previously sterilized glass jars, close them well and place your jar upside down, leaving it in that position until it has completely cooled and a vacuum has formed in the jar.
+• After cooking, transfer the still boiling grapefruit compote into previously sterilized glass jars, close them well, and place your jar upside down, leaving it in that position until it has completely cooled down and the vacuum has formed in the jar.

 • Now you can store your grapefruit compote in the pantry or enjoy it